jedisct1/libsodium-doc/secret-key_cryptography/original_chacha20-poly1305_construction.md

 # The original ChaCha20-Poly1305 construction

-The original ChaCha20-Poly1305 construction can safely encrypt up to 2^64 messages with the same key, without any practical limit to the size of a message (up to 2^70 bytes).
+The original ChaCha20-Poly1305 construction can safely encrypt a pratically unlimited number of messages with the same key, without any practical limit to the size of a message (up to ~ 2^64 bytes).

 ## Example (combined mode)